 The padding under the upholstery is super dense neoprene, and neoprene is apparently much firmer than the high-density foam normally used for gym equipment.
 Even though the padding is an ample 2″ thick, it’s still firmer than I was used to.
 I’d personally like it to be a tad softer, but I think I’m alone on this because everyone that’s used mine said they liked that firmness.

 Update: I adjusted, and now other benches feel too soft.
 Go figure!

 The fact is that the Rogue 2.0 bench a very well-designed bench with ideal specifications.
 The upholstery is extremely durable and professionally sewn, and it’s super easy to keep clean and looking nice.
 The upholstery looks so well done that I can’t imagine that I’ll ever have an issue with it coming apart, and I’m certainly not worried about the frame.

-$175 for this bench is pretty much a steal when compared to other benches on the market, especially those box-store benches like the one I had.
-There are no holes, no bolts, no moving parts like the ridiculous leg extension thing that hangs off some benches, and the thing sits flush with the ground; no rocking or wobbling.
-This is a commercial quality utility bench for 50% of the cost of a commercial brand like Precor, Cybex, and Legend.
+$179 for this bench is pretty much a steal when compared to other benches on the market, especially those box-store benches like the one I tossed.
+There are no holes, no bolts, no moving parts like the ridiculous leg extension thing that hangs off some benches, and the frame sits flush with the ground; no rocking or wobbling.
+This is a commercial quality utility bench for 50% of the cost of a commercial brand like Precor, Cybex, or Legend.
 I approve.

 This bench, along with every other bench Rogue makes, is compatible with the Thompson Fat Pad.
 Adding the Thompson pretty much doubles the cost of the bench though.
 I won’t lie, I’ve been contemplating this pad for a while now.
 It looks comfortable as hell, and has a whole range of other benefits.

-Anyhoo, if you are need of a flat bench, I think you should take a gander.
-Pretty solid piece of equipment.
+Anyhoo, if you are need of a flat bench, I think you should take a gander at the Rogue Flat Utility Bench.
+It’s a very solid piece of equipment.